singh-man/books/crackingTheCoding/17_hard.md

 When we cut out all the "fluff" to this problem, we can understand that the problem is really the following.

-*We have a list ofpairs ofitems.
+*We have a list of pairs of items.
 Find the longest sequence such that both the first and second items are in non-decreasing order.*

 One thing we might first try is sorting the items on an attribute.
 This is useful actually, but it won't get us all the way there.